racherb/dayendar/CONTRIBUTING.md

 - You agree to the Developer Certificate of Origin terms.

  Note that the "Signed-off-by" line is important, and Git has a '-s' command line option to add it automatically.

+## Test execution

+To ensure the quality of the code, we use automated tests.
+To run the tests, simply use the command:

+`cargo test`

 ## Testing Policy for New Functionality